 Mark Kaufman serves as Executive Vice President, Warner Bros.
 Theatre Ventures and in this role is charged with identifying titles and characters from the world-renowned Warner Bros.
 Entertainment library that might lend themselves to the stage and developing them into theatrical productions.

-The division is currently producing the highly successful musical adaptation of Charlie and the Chocolate Factory in London’s West End, with Sam Mendes directing, as well as the original musical The Bridges of Madison County, directed by Tony Award-nominee Bartlett Sher, on Broadway.
-Theatre Ventures is also co-producing the 2013 Olivier Award Best Play winner, The Curious Incident of the Dog in the Night-Time with the National Theatre for a September debut on Broadway and readying a brand-new production of the drama Misery, with Oscar-winner Bill Goldman adapting his 1990 screenplay.
+The division is currently producing the highly successful musical adaptation of Charlie and the Chocolate Factory in London’s West End, with Sam Mendes directing.
+Theatre Ventures is also co-producing the 2013 Olivier Award Best Play winner, The Curious Incident of the Dog in the Night-Time, with the National Theatre for a September 2014 debut on Broadway and readying a brand-new production of the drama Misery, with Oscar-winner Bill Goldman adapting his 1990 screenplay.

 Under Kaufman’s leadership, Theatre Ventures is constantly exploring production opportunities, working in various capacities with award-winning theater, film and television producers.
 The division’s roster of upcoming projects includes dramas, comedies and musicals based on both library titles and original concepts.

-Theatre Ventures was previously represented on Broadway with the 2012 production of the holiday hit Elf.
-First produced in 2010, Elf, an original musical based on the New Line Cinema release of the same name, broke box office records at the Al Hirschfield Theatre during its initial run.
-The division also produced the original musical Secondhand Lions at Seattle’s 5th Avenue Theatre in September 2013.
+Theatre Ventures was most recently represented on Broadway with the Tony Award-winning original musical The Bridges of Madison County.
+Other Broadway productions include the holiday hit Elf.
+This original musical, based on the New Line Cinema release of the same name, was produced in both 2010 and 2012, and broke box office records at the Al Hirschfield Theatre during its initial run.
+The division also co-produced the original musical Secondhand Lions, at Seattle’s 5th Avenue Theatre in September 2013.

 Additionally, Kaufman is responsible for the division’s licensing of third-party stage rights to the various properties held within the Studio’s vast media library, including such recent stage productions as The Wizard of Oz, The Color Purple, Hairspray, 42nd Street, Singin’ in the Rain, Top Hat and The Bodyguard, as well as the upcoming Diner and Honeymoon in Vegas.